snotskie/EpistemicNetworkAnalysis.jl/README.md

 # EpistemicNetworkAnalysis.jl

-A port of [rENA](https://rdrr.io/cran/rENA/) version 0.2.0.1 into native Julia.
+A port of [rENA](https://rdrr.io/cran/rENA/) version 0.2.0.1 into native Julia, with substantial API changes to fit Julia style, and with addition of new rotation methods.

 Original R package by [http://www.epistemicnetwork.org/](http://www.epistemicnetwork.org/).